0SINTr/osintr/README.md

 ## Why OSINTr?

-**OSINTr** directly interacts only with high-quality APIs (SerpDev, Firecrawl) at a low cost, bypassing the need for unreliable third-party apps and implicitly **handling common issues** related to parsing, captchas, proxies or other types of usual setbacks.
+**OSINTr** directly interacts only with high-quality **APIs** (SerpDev, Firecrawl) at a low cost, bypassing the need for unreliable third-party apps or libraries, and implicitly **handling common issues** related to parsing, captchas, proxies or other types of usual setbacks.
 This ensures full control over the code and exclusive focus on the OSINT tasks rather than troubleshooting scraping and crawling hiccups.

 ### Data Collection

 **OSINTr** works best on Linux and tackles **Stage 1 of the [OFM](https://github.com/0SINTr/ofm)** workflow by performing **GRASS** (Google Recursive Advanced Search & Scrape).
-- Requires a **target** for the OSINT investigation (see **Usage** below).
+- Requires a **target** for the **OSINT investigation** (see **Usage** below).
 - Ensure you add your API keys (see **API Keys** below) before running the tool.

 **Automated tasks include:**